ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 	            alignment: 'right',
 	            width: '500px',
 	            height: '250px'
+            },
+            // The default styles for table cells in the editor.
+They should be synchronized with the content styles.
+	        tableCellProperties: {
+		        defaultProperties: {
+			        horizontalAlignment: 'center',
+			        verticalAlignment: 'bottom',
+			        padding: '10px'
 		        }
 	        }
         }
+    }
 };
 ```

 The table element should be aligned to the `right` side by default.
 Its size should be `500x250px`.
 Border style should be `dashed`, `3px` of its width, and the color specified as `“Light green”`.

+The content should be away about `10px` from the cell's edges (`padding`), vertically aligned to `bottom` and horizontally to `center`.

-The same will be applied for new tables if they will be inserted into the editor
+The same will be applied for new tables and cells if they will be inserted into the editor.

 {@snippet features/table-default-properties}